Listen to the podcast

 Assess yourself: Will you ask the Father to do His will in your life and make you okay with His will even if you do not get what you want through counseling?

-If you are looking for counseling then one of the best things you can do is answer the assessment questions above.
-After you’re finished, work through these:
+If you are looking for counseling, one of the best things you can do is answer the assessment questions I inserted above, and after you finish them, work through these:

 4 – Guard your heart – Are you a gentle restorer of others?
 Are you tempted to sin when you think about how they are “caught” in something?
 How do you need to change?
 Why do you need to change?

-5 – You cannot change anyone – Will you accept God’s timing on changing your situation?
-Will you accept the possibility that He may never change your situation?
-How did you answer these two questions and why did you answer them the way you did?
+5 – You cannot change anyone – Will you accept God’s timing on improving your situation?
+Will you receive the possibility that He may never change your issue?
+How did you answer these two questions, and why did you respond the way you did?

 6 – Expect to be surprised – The death of Christ was hard news for the disciples to receive.
-In fact, they left Him; they denied knowing Him.
-What if the LORD allows something to happen that does not make sense to you?
-What if His ways were radically different from your ways?
+They left Him; they denied knowing Him.
+What if the Lord allows something to happen that does not make sense to you?
+What if His ways were radically different from yours?
 Are you ready?